-Students in Years 5, 7 and 9 completed the NAPLAN writing test online.
-Schools will be able to view the item (prompt) data for the writing test, as well as the script written by each student who sat a writing test online.
-Where students sat a paper writing test, the script will not be visible.
+For students in Years 5, 7 and 9 who completed the NAPLAN writing test online, schools will be able to view the item (prompt) data for the writing test, as well as the script written by each student.
+Writing scores and data for the alternative format (paper) tests will be available in the SSSR, but the scripts will not be uploaded.
+This includes Year 3 writing scripts.